ricniew/ITM-TLS1.n-implementation/README.md

 .... **in construction**

-A step by step description was provided by IBM Support: https://www.ibm.com/support/pages/sites/default/files/inline-files/$FILE/ITMTEPSeWASTLSv12_ref_2_1.pdf.
+A step by step description was provided by IBM Support: https://www.ibm.com/support/pages/sites/default/files/inline-files/$FILE/ITMTEPSeWASTLSv12_ref_2_1.pdf. **This** Github entry provides
-This Github entry provides automation scripts for the TEPS related configuration changes and some additional information.
+- automation scripts for the TEPS related configuration changes
+- and some additional details.

 Following ciphers are refered in this document,  the provided TEPS scripts and sample respose files:
 - `KDEBE_TLSV12_CIPHER_SPECS=TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA256"`